Preferred clearing and post-trade costs

 Publication

-Revise and Resubmit at Review of Asset Pricing Studies
+Review of Asset Pricing Studies, Forthcoming

 Marius Zoican